 Imported, old or improperly glazed pottery or leaded crystal: Advise not to use for food preparation, cooking, serving or storage.

-Lead-containing objects: Items like pewter serving trays, statuary, toys, fishing weights, bullets, leaded glass, etc. Advise against exposure to these objects.
+Lead-containing objects: Items like pewter serving trays, statuary, toys, fishing weights, bullets, leaded glass, etc. Advise against playing with or handling these objects.

-Lead-related jobs and hobbies: Home remodeling and painting, battery and radiator work, car and boat repair, shooting sports.
+Lead-related jobs and hobbies: Home remodeling and painting, battery and radiator work, car and boat repair, racing cars that use leaded fuel or avgas (“100LL”), and shooting sports and ammunition reloading are common sources of lead exposure.
 Advise family members to avoid “take-home” lead exposures by careful hygiene practices and changing contaminated clothes at work.
 Store and wash work/hobby clothes separately.
 Restrict child’s access to lead activity areas.
 Employer should check Safety Data Sheets.
+Visit this page (placeholder) or scan the following QR code to find a list of many jobs and hobbies that involve or work with lead or products that contain lead.

 Cultural medicines, home remedies and cosmetics: Look for home remedies or cosmetics that are stored in unmarked containers or have foreign labels.
 Expect adults to be reluctant to talk about home/cultural remedies.
+Colorful or bright powders, such as sindoor, Kumkum, kohl/ surma, Vibhuti ash, or Azarcon/Greta, have been identified during investigations of Oregon lead exposure cases.
+Check this EPA site for additional guidance and fact sheets in multiple languages.

+Colorful spices from other countries.
+Turmeric, chili powder, curry, saffron, and cinnamon have all been identified as containing lead.

-Objects containing lead solder, copper plumbing: Recommend that family run water for 30 seconds (or until cold) before use.
+Drinking water components or plumbing containing lead pipe or solder with copper piping: Recommend that family run water for 30 seconds (or until cold) before use.
 Advise against using hot tap water for drinking, cooking and especially mixing baby food or formula.
+Recommend frequent aerator cleaning and use of certified water filters.

-Other items in the yard or storage that might contain lead: Old boards, other painted building materials or old batteries.
+Other items in the yard or storage that might contain lead: Old boards, other painted building materials or old batteries, fishing gear, lead ingots, and lead-sheathed telephone cables.

+Proximity to airports: EPA’s endangerment finding identified areas up to 1 km from airports with piston engine aircraft that could create leaded fuel emissions that endanger public health.

 7.3 Testing Items and Collecting Samples

-Use an EPA-recognized lead test kit or X-ray fluorescence analyzer (XRF) during EBLL investigations to determine the presence of lead on suspected surfaces and items.
+Use an EPA-recognized lead test kit or X-ray fluorescence analyzer (XRF) during lead exposure investigations to determine the presence of lead on suspected surfaces and items.
 When using test kits, follow the manufacturer’s instructions.

+Sampling paint, dust, or soil for lead contamination in homes built after 1977 does not require a risk assessor certification.
+Still use the sampling protocols found in the 2012 HUD Guidelines for the Evaluation and Control of Lead-Based Paint Hazards in Housing:

+Chapter 5: Risk Assessment and Reevaluation

+Appendix 13.1: Wipe Sampling of Settled Dust for Lead Determination

+Appendix 13.2: Paint Chip Sampling (destructive sampling is discouraged and other sampling/testing options should be prioritized)

+Appendix 13.3: Collecting Soil Samples for Lead Determination

-Testing with or XRF:
+Testing with EPA-Recognized Lead Test Kits or XRF by Certified Risk Assessors:

 Paint: Identify paint in a deteriorated condition in a pre-1978 home by visually assessing the interior and exterior.
+These surfaces and components should be tested if the child has access to them, or if they could cause exposure to lead-contaminated dust.
 Advise “lead-safe” repair or removal of all paint in poor condition, as well as the repair of any condition that causes peeling paint, leaks, poor ventilation, etc. Information on “lead-safe” remodeling is available at 971-673-0440 or www.healthoregon.org/lead.

-Blinds: Test older, vinyl mini-blinds, as they may still be a source of lead.
+Blinds: Test older (pre-1997), vinyl mini-blinds, as they may still be a source of lead.